swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

 ##### Element-by-element copies from `Collection` inputs

-The initialization and updating functions that copy from `Collection` inputs use the argument label `fromElements`.
+The initialization and updating functions that copy from `Collection` inputs use the argument label `fromContentsOf`.
 This is a different label than used by the pre-existing functions that copy from `Sequence` inputs.
 We could use the same argument label (`from`) as with the `Sequence` inputs, but that would mean that we must return the `Iterator` for the `Collection` versions, and that is not necessarily desirable, especially if a particular `Iterator` cannot be copied cheaply.
-If we used the same argument label (`from`) and did not return `Iterator`, then the `Sequence` and `Collection` versions of the `initialize(from:)` would be overloaded by their return type, and that would be source-breaking: an existing use of the current function that doesn't destructure the returned tuple on assignment could now pick up the `Collection` overload, which would have a return value incompatible with the subsequent code which assumes that the return value is of type `(Iterator, Int)`.
+If we used the same argument label (`from`) and did not return `Iterator`, then the `Sequence` and `Collection` versions of the `initialize(from:)` would be overloaded by their return type, and that would be source-breaking: an existing use of the current function that doesn't destructure the returned tuple on assignment could now pick up the `Collection` overload, which would have a return value incompatible with the subsequent code which assumes that the return value is of type `(Iterator, Index)`.

 ##### Returned tuple labels